Memorial Sloan Kettering Cancer Center

 Dr. Norton’s personal research has focused on the use of medicines to treat cancer, particularly the application of mathematical methods to optimizing dose and schedule.
 He has been involved in the development of several effective agents including paclitaxel and trastuzumab.
 He co-invented the Norton-Simon Model of cancer growth which has broadly influenced cancer therapy, and more recently the self-seeding concept of cancer metastasis and growth.
 He is the Principal Investigator of an NCI Program Project Grant in Models of Human Breast Cancer and an author of more than 350 published articles and many book chapters.

-The Tory Burch Award
+The Simons Foundation Award